jnhoward/SU2LDM_public/README.md

 # Code Outline

 This code calculates the relic abundance of dark matter for the model contained in the paper.
-It is set up to interface with the software package ulysses which gives an efficient method for scanning the parameter space with a pymultinest backend.
+It is set up to interface with the software package ULYSSES which gives an efficient method for scanning the parameter space with a pymultinest backend.
+See https://arxiv.org/abs/2007.09150 and https://github.com/earlyuniverse/ulysses.

 Below is a brief outline of the code; more thorough documentation will be added later.

 There are two different cases (see the paper for details):